 Create Solus Live USB Drive

-STEP 1: Get an empty USB flash drive of at least 2 GB capacity.
-I don’t recommend not more than 8 GB because not all PCs can boot through USB drives of more than 8 GB capacity.
+STEP 1: Get a blank USB flash drive of at least 2 GB capacity.
+I don’t recommend more than 8 GB because not all PCs can boot through USB drives of more than 8 GB capacity.

 STEP 2: Download Rufus utility for Windows.
 It is a free portable utility and so doesn’t need installation.
 You can execute the program right away.Download Rufus